pester/Pester/README.md

       $planets.Name | Should -Be $Expected
     }

-    It "Given invalid parameter -Name 'Alpha Centauri', it returns `$null" {
+    If "Given invalid parameter -Name 'Alpha Centauri', it returns `$null" {
       $planets = Get-Planet -Name 'Alpha Centauri'
       $planets | Should -Be $null
     }